cog-imperial/GNN_MIP_CAMD/README.md

 To call one of these formulations, ``\omlt\neuralnet\nn_formulation.py`` is modified (line 185 ~ 190).

 # Contributors
-Shiqiang Zhang.
+[*Shiqiang Zhang*](https://github.com/zshiqiang).
 Funded by an Imperial College Hans Rausing PhD Scholarship.